Term deposits

 Open online

 If you are already a Unity member then you can apply for a term deposit through your internet banking.
-Don't have internet banking?
-Then sign up here.
+If you don't already have access to Internet Banking, you can register here.

 Making an early withdrawal

 Unity may approve an early withdrawal of funds from a term deposit.
-If approved, customers are only eligible for one withdrawal per investment per term.
-Early redemptions incur a penalty interest rate.
-The penalty is a reduced interest rate which will be the advertised rate at the time the investment was opened, for the length of the time the money was invested (rounded down to the closest applicable rate), minus 2%.
+If approved, members are only eligible for one withdrawal per investment per term.
+Early redemptions incur a penalty interest rate which will be the advertised rate at the time the investment was opened, minus 2%.

 Term investments?
 Savings accounts?
 Which is best?
 If you're struggling to choose, we've got you covered.
 Keep reading as we compare the two most popular ways to save.